booyasatoshi/googleguard/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under GNU General Public License v3.0 - see the LICENSE file for details.

 *"Privacy is not an option, and it shouldn't be the price we accept for just getting on the Internet." - Gary Kovacs*